LarryDaLobsta/TeamWork/README.md

 December 2nd 2025
 Refactored and cleaned up connection string
-Working on cleaning up Chathubs, Servers, and routes Need to debug to make sure added files chatserverhub.go and message.go are working correctly.
+Need to clean up chatroom.go with chatgpt suggestions and the handler to reflect new chatroom additions Then need to test and make sure everything still works Then create login and join ability for users